DnV1eX/EnumOptionSet/README.md

 > Enum raw values expressed otherwise than by `Int` literals are ignored.
 The enum raw value can be declared as an arbitrary type.
 > Conformance to `CaseIterable` is also not required.

-Another big advantage of the macro over the built-in declaration is that it checks for index duplication and raw value overflow.
-A compile-time check is performed on the type name and a runtime assertion is added using the `bitWidth` property of the `FixedWidthInteger` raw value type.
+Another significant advantage of the macro is that it provides additional safety checks not found in the built-in declaration.
+Specifically, it performs checks for duplicate indices and raw value overflow.
+At compile-time, the macro determines the raw value bitset size based on the type name, and at runtime, it adds an assertion using the `bitWidth` property of the [`FixedWidthInteger`](https://developer.apple.com/documentation/swift/fixedwidthinteger) raw value type.

 Both of checks can be disabled with the `ignoreOverflow` attribute flag:
 ```Swift